 - Once the batter sets for about 30 seconds, I’ll go around to loosen the edges with a spatula similar to this because it has rounded edges and is less likely to put a hole into the crepe.

-- If you’re looking for crepes with an alternative to flour, try these Buckwheat Crepes that are naturally gluten-free.
+If you’re looking for crepes without white flour, try these Buckwheat Crepes that are naturally gluten-free.
 I love that Rebecca put a fried egg in the middle.
 So yummy!

-- They’re also delicious sprinkled with a little bit of fresh lemon juice and powdered sugar.
+Sometimes I enjoy them as simply as I can–with a bit of fresh lemon juice and powdered sugar.
 I love OXO’s Dusting Wand because it sprinkles just the right amount of confectioners’ sugar every single time.
-That way, we don’t have to worry about inhaling and choking on it as we put it into our mouth.
-Hate that.
+That way, we don’t have to worry about inhaling and choking on powdered sugar as we nosh on our delicious crepes.

 JOIN THE 365 DAYS OF BAKING AND MORE FACEBOOK GROUP TO RECEIVE ADVANCE NOTICE OF MY LIVE FB VIDEOS, SHARE RECIPES AND MORE!